Display Patient Information Leaflets

 Since diverticulosis is often asymptomatic, it tends to be discovered during examinations for other conditions, such as suspected colorectal cancer.
 However, diverticulitis is usually diagnosed during an acute attack.

-Colonoscopy: a slender flexible tube is inserted into the anus, to allow the doctor to look at the entire length of the large intestine.
+• Colonoscopy: a slender flexible tube is inserted into the bottom, to allow the doctor to look at the entire length of the Large bowel (colon).

-Virtual colonoscopy: (CT colonoscopy) a small tube is used to gently inflate the colon and a CT scan is then taken of the abdomen, outlining the colon.
+• Virtual colonoscopy: (CT colonoscopy) a small tube is used to gently inflate the large bowel (colon) and a CT scan is then taken of the tummy, outlining the colon.

-Stool tests: to check for the presence of blood in the faeces or infection, which may mimic the symptoms of diverticulosis and diverticulitis.
+• Stool test: to check for the presence of blood in the poo or an infection, which may mimic the symptoms of diverticulosis and diverticulitis.

-• A gradual switch to diet with increased soluble fibre which usually leads to an improvement in bowel habit.
-Examplesinclude broccoli, oat bran, whole meal or whole grain bread,whole grain cereals, brown or wild rice, whole wheat pasta and fibre supplements, such as ispaghula husk (Fybogel)
+• A gradual increase in the amount of fibre in your diet over a period of several weeks, which usually leads to an improvement in bowel habit.
+Doing it slowly reduces the side effects associated with a high fibre diet, such as bloating of the tummy and wind.
+Some people may find a diet high in fibre can make their symptoms worse.
+Examples of fibre include broccoli, oat bran, whole meal or wholegrain bread, whole grain cereals, brown or wild rice, whole wheat pasta and fibre supplements, such as ispaghula husk (Fybogel)

 • Short term use of laxatives to treat and prevent constipation.